holochain/docs-pages/src/pages/references/enable-holo.md

 1. Log into Cloud Console.
 2. Click on "Add a hApp".
 3. Fill out hApp details:
-    * "Link to hApp file" must point to a publicly accessible `.hApp` file.
+    * "Link to hApp file" must point to a publicly accessible `.happ` file.
     * (Optional) "URL of hosted UI" is the URL which your users will access your UI from.
     * (Optional) Configuration of memproof/registration code.
 4. Click "Deploy".